Grand-Federation/Grand-Federation-Rules/index.md

 So you have been banned from the sim.
 What now?

 If you feel that your ban was unjust, you can contact a GF officer to file a complaint.
 Keep in mind, however, that we all talk to each other and most interactions with people regarding sim administration are shared on our discord.
 If you immediately start screeding in public about how big bad Grand Fed banned you and how they're killing the community by doing so, we will be significantly less inclined to help you.
 If your approach is to message a random enlisted member, know that they have been told to ignore any attempt to discuss administrative actions.
 If you decide that messaging an officer with a bunch of profanity and generally shitty things, or decide to target the responsible officer for harassment, you will most likely have your ban upgraded to a permanent one.

+## SECTION VIII - FAQS AND EXAMPLES

+This section will be where we put frequently asked questions as well as demonstrative examples if a rule does not seem clear.

 **Come correct, or don't come at all.**